Intelligence247/loop1step6/README.md

-# cyberusa
+# loop1step6
-*An implementation of cybergate clone with html and css*
+*An implementation of loop1step6 clone with html and css*
 ## Prequisite
 - Your browser version should be up to date for better experience
 ## Features